enso-org/enso/docs/libraries/repositories.md

 empty).
 A safe name to choose is `main.tgz` as this name is guaranteed to never become reserved, and so it will always be downloaded.

+The archives should be `tar` archives compressed with the `gzip` algorithm and should always have the `.tgz` extension (which is a shorthand for `.tar.gz`).

+> Other formats may be added in the future if necessary, but current versions of
+> the tool will ignore such files.

 ### Example

 For example a library may have the following manifest: